const-ae/proDA/README.md

 `dist_approx()` returns two elements the `mean` of the estimate and the associated `sd`.
-In the next step I will plot the heatmap for three differnet conditions, adding the 95% confidence interval as text to each cell.
+In the next step I will plot the heatmap for three different conditions, adding the 95% confidence interval as text to each cell.

 ``` r